uidaholib/get-git/3workflow.md

 We have stored away a new version of the documents in the repository and will be able to navigate this history.
 Make many smaller focused commits, rather than big ones, since small changes will be easier to undo, review, and merge.

+> The `-m` flag adds the message on the command line.
+If you do not include a message, Git will open your default text editor and wait for you to enter and save a message.

 ## Repeat!